 You will need above average high school grades to get into University of New England.
 The average high school GPA of the admitted freshman class at University of New England was 3.26 on the 4.0 scale indicating that primarily B students are accepted and ultimately attend.
-If your high school grades are above the average 3.26 GPA, you have a very good chance of being admitted as University of New England accepts 81% of all applicants.
+The school ranks #4 in Maine for highest average GPA.
+If your high school grades are above the average 3.26 GPA, you have a very good chance of being admitted as University of New England accepts 80% of all applicants.

 |3.50 to 3.75||21%||Good|

 |2.75 to 3.00||20%||Avg -|

 |2.25 to 2.50||N/A%||Low|